Only Two Can Play: Production

 John Boulting had made a film from Lucky Jim by Kingsley Amis and Gilliat thought Amis' That Uncertain Feeling might also make a film.
 He had his reservations but was persuaded by the enthusiasm of Bryan Forbes, who wrote the script, and they persuaded Peter Sellers to star.

 Only Two Can Play was filmed largely in and around Swansea, Amis's model for its setting, Aberdarcy; crowds of both supporters and demonstrators watched filming, and MI5 agents shadowed Zetterling, who was suspected of Communist sympathies.
 It was released with an X certificate, the first given to a comedy by the British Board of Film Censors, although it includes only a brief glimpse of nudity.

-Gilliat says Peter Sellars was difficult during filming.
+Gilliat says Peter Sellers was difficult during filming.
 The star disliked Maskell's performance and wanted her replaced by a genuine Welsh actor.
 Gilliat had to involve John Boulting to get the situation to quieten down.

 Reception

+Box office

 The Times reported the film was the third most successful film at the British box office in 1962.

-Films and Filming said it was the fourth most popular for Britain for the year ended 31 October 1962 after The Guns of Navarone, Dr. No and The Young Ones.
+Films and Filming said it was the fourth most popular for Britain for the year ended 31 October 1962 after The Guns of Navarone (1961), Dr. No (1962) and The Young Ones (1961).

-It was nominated for Best Film in the 1963 BAFTA awards.
+Critical reception

-New York Times film critic Bosley Crowther wrote: "ANYBODY who could do to organized labor what Peter Sellers did with his thumping performance of a union leader in the British comedy, "I'm All Right, Jack," is clearly the fellow to do the same thing to sex.
+New York Times film critic Bosley Crowther wrote: "ANYBODY who could do to organized labor what Peter Sellers did with his thumping performance of a union leader in the British comedy, "I'm All Right, Jack [1959]," is clearly the fellow to do the same thing to sex.
 And we are pleased to be able to proclaim he does it in his latest side-splitter, Only Two Can Play.
 With a script by Bryan Forbes that pops perpetually with some of the brightest British quips of modern times, with Sidney Gilliat directing and with a spanking new Mai Zetterling deftly applying the itching-powders as a grandly seductive Eve, Mr. Sellers performs an old Adam that puts all recent seventh-year scratchers in the shade."

+The Radio Times Guide to Films gave the film 4/5 stars, writing: "This small-town drama is played out as farce and makes its satirical points with comic deftness.
+The title is misleading because the players in this story of a would-be adulterous Welsh librarian (Peter Sellers) and his wannabe mistress (Mai Zetterling) also include Virginia Maskell as his dispirited wife and Richard Attenborough as the poet she flirts with.
+That the film succeeds is partly down to Sellers's unusually restrained performance, which makes his character more believable."

+Leslie Halliwell said: "Well characterised and generally diverting 'realistic' comedy which slows up a bit towards the end but contains many memorable sequences and provides its star's last good character performance."

+Accolades

+Only Two Can Play was nominated for Best Film in the 1963 BAFTA awards.